 - Some people mix their marijuana with tobacco, so it’s a bit less potent (this is called a spliff).

 - Some people use bongs or pipes to smoke.

 - Sometimes people smoke more potent forms of marijuana than the flower, called concentrates.
 These include hash and kief.

-Vaping uses concentrated extracts
+Vaping uses concentrated extracts or ground dry herb

 Vaping can be more intense

 Researchers have determined that the effects of vaping marijuana are much stronger than smoking.